dogweather/forkful/content/en/c-sharp/data-formats-and-serialization/working-with-yaml.md

 ---
 date: 2024-02-03 19:03:15.985684-07:00
-description: "YAML, which stands for YAML Ain't Markup Language, is a human-readable\
-  \ data serialization format.
-Programmers often use it for configuration files, inter-\u2026"
+description: "How to: C# doesn't have built-in support for YAML, but you can easily\
+  \ work with YAML by using third-party libraries such as *YamlDotNet*.
+First, you\
+  \ need\u2026"
 lastmod: '2024-03-13T22:45:00.107831-06:00'
 model: gpt-4-0125-preview
-summary: YAML, which stands for YAML Ain't Markup Language, is a human-readable data serialization format.
+summary: C# doesn't have built-in support for YAML, but you can easily work with YAML by using third-party libraries such as *YamlDotNet*.
 title: Working with YAML
 weight: 41
 ---